Flevy Management Insights Q&A

 David Tang | Behavioral Economics

-This article provides a detailed response to: How can nudge theory be leveraged to drive organizational change effectively?
-For a comprehensive understanding of Behavioral Economics, we also include relevant case studies for further reading and links to Behavioral Economics best practice resources.
+This article provides a detailed response to: How Can Nudge Theory Drive Change Management Effectively?
+[Complete Guide] For a comprehensive understanding of Behavioral Economics, we also include relevant case studies for further reading and links to Behavioral Economics templates.

 Reading time: 4 minutes